yoomok/yoomok/README.md

 - 👋 Hi, I’m 유승목
-- 👀 I’m interested in 자동차
+- 👀 I’m interested in
-- 🌱 I’m currently learning 레이더
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...